Do your tech bindings look like this from kludgy screw driver use? At the least, use the biggest blade screwdriver possible -- or make a custom tool.

 If you can’t find the right tool, just make one.
 I feel like a fool to have waited 20 years to do this, but any time is the right time to break the procrastination cycle.

-Ever notice how bogus most screw drivers are for spinning the spring cap on the rear of tech bindings such as Dynafit, Plum, and others?
-Too small a driver and you muck up the slot at best, or at worst have trouble keeping the cap aligned and end up stripping the plastic threads it sits in.
+Ever notice how bogus most screwdrivers are for spinning the spring cap on the rear spring barrel of tech bindings such as Dynafit, Plum, and others?
+Too small a screwdriver and you muck up the slot at best, or at worst have trouble keeping the cap aligned and end up stripping the plastic threads it threads into.
 Today was the day.
-I purchased a 1″ gasket scraper that appeared easily shaped to the required dimensions.
-About 45 minutes later, we now have the ANSI approved DIN/ISO certified tech binding rear spring cap tool.
+I purchased a 1″ gasket scraper that appeared easily shaped to the required dimensions for a super wide slot flat screwdriver custom made ajustment tool.
+About 45 minutes later, we now have the ANSI approved DIN/ISO certified tech binding rear spring cap tool screwdriver.

-The custom tool in use fits the rear spring cap to perfection, thus preventing slot damage as well as helping to prevent thread stripping when you screw in the cap.
+The custom tool made from a gasket scraper, in use fits the rear spring cap to perfection, thus preventing slot damage as well as helping to prevent thread stripping when you screw in the cap.

 One inch gasket scraper is the starting point.